Best Uses: Sea kayaking, flat water, traveling, camping

 Optional Rudder for Sea Kayaking

-There is an optional rudder that can be purchased with this model that really helps for ocean paddling.
-It is highly recommended for the tandem version of the Helios but the solo model does not necessarily need it as the tracking is already quite good.
+It is highly recommended for the tandem version of the Helios but the solo model does not necessarily need it as the tracking is decent and it is so easy to turn already.

 However if you plan to do a lot of sea kayaking you may want to consider purchasing the rudder as it will help with maneuvering through ocean swells.